AAM77/AAM_ETM/README.md

 ## Code of Conduct

-Everyone interacting in the Hearth and Home inventory Sorter project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/AAM77/aam_event_task_manager/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the AAM Event Task Manager project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/AAM77/aam_event_task_manager/blob/master/CODE_OF_CONDUCT.md).

 ## License
-The Hearth and Home Inventory Sorter project has a Mozilla Public License.
+The AAM Event Task Manager project has a Mozilla Public License.
 You may view the contents of the license at [license](https://github.com/AAM77/aam_event_task_manager/blob/master/LICENSE)

 ## Built With